clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/validate-signatures.rst

    .. note::

-      The `-purpose any` option is required when using OpenSSL 1.1.
+      The :command:`-purpose any` option is required when using OpenSSL 1.1.
       If using an earlier version of OpenSSL, omit this option to perform signature validation.
-The `openssl version` command may be used to determine the version of OpenSSL in use.
+The :command:`openssl version` command may be used to determine the version of OpenSSL in use.

    .. note::